The Trip of a Lifetime

 “I saw the impact of HIV/AIDS.
 That’s where it really turned around for me,” she says.
-“I had felt there was a deeper meaning to the work of medicine, but I couldn’t define it with words.
+“I felt there was a deeper meaning to the work of medicine, but I couldn’t define it.
 I realized it’s important to take care of a person as a whole being.
 A person’s body may be ailing, but the patient has social, spiritual, and emotional needs.
 I may not be able to treat all of those needs, but I have to recognize they exist.”

 Katelyn decided to delay her applications to medical school in order to learn more about the human aspects of medical care.
 That interest, which was also developed by her humanities courses in Christ College, led Katelyn to consider graduate work in public health.